Read about 2 of our Fraser Valley Climate Action Campaigns to fight climate change. (and find things you can do more under “take Action”)

 In British Columbia, 38% of carbon emissions come from transportation, from cars and trucks burning fossil fuels.
 Many of our communities are designed primarily for cars, making it harder to walk, cycle, or use public transit.
 This is a big challenge, but the timing is right to make changes.
 We have new technologies available to us.
 The price of batteries is falling and they are becoming greener every year.
 What is more, COVID taught us that tele-work could replace daily commutes with quick efficient connections to our workplaces.
 Together these technologies promise to take a big bite out of transport related carbon emissions.

-E-bikes and e-scooters are widely available and can replace many car trips.
 There are substantial government incentives to buy new electric vehicles (EVs).
 If you have an old or unreliable vehicle, consider switching to a battery electric vehicle.
 Several organizations are ready to help you make the transition to cleaner driving.

-At the very least, avoid buying a new gas-powered car.
-We want auto manufacturers to see that the demand for gas cars is shrinking, pushing them to focus on electric vehicles instead.
+E-bikes and e-scooters are widely available and can replace many car trips.
 Imagine never needing to find parking, stop at a gas station, or get stuck in traffic.
 It’s possible, as shown by cities like Paris, which began transitioning to a 15-minute city during COVID, and Amsterdam, which replaced expensive car roads with cheaper, cleaner cycling infrastructure.
 Bike lane infrastructure makes the roads safer for everyone (including those driving light duty vehicles).
-It is infrastructure for mobility scooters, bikes, parents pushing strollers, seniors with grocery carts, students riding to school, people commuting to work.
+It is infrastructure for mobility scooters, bikes, parents pushing strollers, older people with grocery carts, students riding to school, people commuting to work.
 It is infrastructure for us.
 Infrastructure we urgently need.

 Even Portland, a car-centric city, has made cycling and transit enjoyable.
 We can achieve this too.
 We just need to organize, plan, and invite others to join us.